D0nni387/The-Quiz-Hub/README.md

 ### Full Playable Quiz To Users Choice

-With the implimentation of all of the above features, this allows the user to have a customised quiz to their choice
+With the implimentation of all of the above features, this allows the user to have a customised quiz to their choice.

 ---